Skip to content

 Authentication

+InPost REST APIs use OAuth 2.1 access tokens to authenticate requests.
+Your access token authorizes you to use the InPost REST API server.
 To call a REST API in your integration, you'll need to exchange your client ID and client secret for an access token.
+You can make the API call in any programming language.

 How to generate client ID and client secret?

-• api:cooled-deposit:read
+• api:shipments:read

-• api:cooled-deposit:write
+• api:returns:read

 • api:one-time-pickups:read